MonjokT/Predicting-Bridge-Structural-Health-and-Failure-Risk/README.md

 <img width="1384" height="484" alt="1000820968" src="https://github.com/user-attachments/assets/bdeee23c-cc27-42bf-ad6c-bef1f4e70a80" />

-The left chart reveals the immediate workload for maintenance planners: while most bridges fall into the "Fair" to "Satisfactory" range (scores 5–7), the significant volume of structures at score 4 and below represents the critical "At-Risk" group.
-These specific 39,076 bridges require urgent budgetary priority and engineering intervention before structural deterioration becomes irreversible.
+The chart on the left reveals the immediate workload for maintenance planners.
+While most bridges fall into the "Fair" to "Satisfactory" range ,that is scores 5–7,the significant volume of structures at score 4 and below represents the critical "At-Risk" group.
+These specific number of bridges(i.e 39,076 bridges) require an ugent budgetary priority and engineering intervention before structural deterioration becomes irreversible.
-The right chart provides a high-level safety summary of the 474,880 highway bridges analyzed:
+The chart on the right provides a high-level safety summary of the 474,880 highway bridges analyzed:
  * 51.0% Fair (242,166 bridges): The largest group; these are functional but show clear wear, signaling a massive upcoming maintenance demand.
  * 40.8% Good (193,638 bridges): Structures in stable condition requiring only routine monitoring.
  * 8.2% Poor (39,076 bridges): Bridges that have reached the threshold for structural deficiency and require active repair or replacement.